 Native Americans call it the "sky stone" because of it's rich blue color, and they say it has healing properties.
 In some Southwestern United States cultures, turquoise is more precious than gold.
 Turquoise is the birthstone of December and signifies success.
 To the Navajo people, the beautiful blue turquoise stone signifies power, social status, and luxury.

 Turquoise is a hydrated phosphate of copper and aluminum and originates by the percolation of groundwater through aluminous rock in the presence of copper.
 Turquoise is most often found in arid, semi-arid, or desert environments and is often found with copper deposits.
 Prior to the 1950's, turquoise found while copper mining was considered not worth the value of shutting down copper mining in order to claim the turquoise and the turquoise was discarded as waste.
-But in the 1970's, when turquoise became popular, copper mines would shut down copper production for a short time when a turquoise vein was struck, and companies specialized in mining turquoise in a very short time were contracted to come in and remove the turquoise.
+But in the 1970's, when turquoise became popular amongst non-native Americans, copper mines would shut down copper production for a short time when a turquoise vein was struck, and companies specialized in mining turquoise in a very short time were contracted to come in and remove the turquoise.

 Turquoise attains it’s color from the heavy metals in the ground where it forms, and it is found in colors of white, blue, green, and even lime green turquoise exists.
 White turquoise from Nevada is considered the rarest.
 Blue turquoise forms when there is copper present, which is the case with most Arizona turquoise.
 Green turquoise forms when there is iron present, which is the case with most Nevada turquoise.
 Arizona was once the turquoise capitol of the world, but today most jewelry grade turquoise comes from Nevada.
-Although turquoise if found in many countries, the most valuable, highest quality, and most sought after turquoise comes from Nevada.
+Although turquoise is found in many countries, the most valuable, highest quality, and most sought after turquoise comes from Nevada.
 Turquoise from Iran competes with Nevada turquoise in quality and value.